 “Are there additional costs?”

 Nope.
 None.
 Tax is even included in the listed price.
 That’s not to say you shouldn’t bring spending money for anything you find you NEED in the Riggin Chandlery (ship’s store).

 Sailing on the Riggin would not be possible if not for the dedication and efforts of our crew.
 A 5 to 10% gratuity (of the total cost of your trip) is customary and would be greatly appreciated.

 “What is your Cancellation Policy?”

 Due to our small size, cancellations or rescheduling of dates affect us significantly.
 We limit the number of guests to a maximum 24 passengers each trip to keep our guests’ experience personal and customized.
 As a small, family-owned and operated business, this means that every booking is important to ensure an exclusive, authentic experience and excellent service.

-All cancellations (no matter the reason) made 8 weeks before your arrival are eligible for a refund less a $150 cancellation fee.
+All cancellations made 8 weeks before your arrival are eligible for a refund less a $150 per person cancellation fee.
 For cancellations made on or inside 8 weeks before your boarding date any and all payments are non-refundable unless we are able to rebook the entire space.
 If we are able to fill the entire space, any payments will be refunded less a $150 per person cancellation fee.
 If your space is not completely filled, any payments are forfeited.

 If you need to change your trip date and do so before your final payment is made 6 weeks before sailing, any payments made can be applied to a future visit.
 If the date change happens on or inside of 6 weeks there is a $150 per person change fee.